runs-on/runs-on/README.md

 Any size, at the cheapest price available.

 Runs in your own AWS account.

 Quick overview:

-* Each workflow job triggers a fresh new runner (i.e. ephemeral).
+- Each workflow job triggers a fresh new runner (i.e. ephemeral).
-* Access to all Linux runner types available on AWS.
+- Access to all Linux runner types available on AWS.
-* Supports both x64 and arm64.
+- Supports both x64 and arm64.
-* 1-1 workflow compatibility with your existing workflows.
+- 1-1 workflow compatibility with your existing workflows.
-* No concurrency limit: you can launch as many workflows in parallel as needed.
+- No concurrency limit: you can launch as many workflows in parallel as needed.
-* SSH access into the runners if needed.
+- SSH access into the runners if needed.
-* 🆕 in v1.6.1: local S3 cache for greater speed with `runs-on/cache` action, and UNLIMITED cache sizes.
+- 🆕 in v1.6.1: local S3 cache for greater speed with `runs-on/cache` action, and UNLIMITED cache sizes.
+- 🆕 in v2.1.0: much better concurrency control, thanks to the switch to a more efficient runner pooling algorithm.

 ```diff
 - runs-on: ubuntu-latest
 + runs-on: runs-on,runner=16cpu-linux,image=ubuntu22-full-x64
 ```

 <img width="675" alt="RunsOn is the fastest and cheapest GitHub Action self-hosted runner alternative" src="https://github.com/runs-on/runs-on/assets/6114/92933f39-c173-4afd-ae43-cc7532f82f77">

 ## Prices